A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How well do XAI techniques perform in supporting various SE tasks?

 For RQ$_{3b}$, we investigated the collection strategies of benchmarks in XAI4SE studies.
-As can be seen from the data in Fig. \ref{Bench4Task1}, 31 ($\approx$45\%) studies used previously curated benchmarks for evaluating XAI4SE approaches.
+As can be seen from the data in Figure \ref{Bench4Task2} (left), only 36 ($\approx$33\%) studies used previously curated benchmarks for evaluating XAI4SE approaches.
 The selection of open-source benchmarks is often motivated by their compelling nature in assessing the performance of AI-driven methodologies, which facilitates the reproducibility and replication by subsequent studies.
 Given the nascent emergence of XAI4SE research, there is an observed scarcity of appropriate benchmark datasets.
-This also explains why there is a considerable amount (38.2\%) of self-generated benchmarks.
+This also explains why there is a considerable amount (28.7\%) of self-generated benchmarks.
+This trend within XAI4SE is worrying, as there are few instances where XAI approaches can appropriately compare against one another with available benchmarks.
 In our online repository, we recorded the accessible benchmark links provided by primary studies.
 Our aim is to assist researchers by offering insights into the available benchmarks for evaluating methodologies within distinct software engineering tasks.
 Furthermore, we advocate for future scholars to share their self-created benchmarks publicly, thereby furnishing a valuable resource that facilitates not only comparative analyses among different methodologies but also broadens the dataset accessible for Explainable AI techniques.

 While the adoption of pre-existing benchmarks was infrequent across our surveyed studies, we did observe a subset of benchmarks that recurred within our primary studies.
-A comprehensive delineation of the types of the benchmarks employed in these primary studies is depicted in Figure \ref{Bench4Task2}.
+A comprehensive delineation of the types of the benchmarks employed in these primary studies is depicted in Figure \ref{Bench4Task2} (right).
 For vulnerability detection, we found that the Big-Vul \cite{FAN} dataset was used frequently, including evaluating the accuracy of the key aspects extracted from the detected vulnerabilities (e.g., vulnerable statements \cite{DBLP:conf/issta/HuWLPWZ023,IVDETECT}, vulnerability types \cite{VulExplainer}).
-Additionally, in the context of defect prediction, the dataset released by Yatish et al. \cite{DBLP:conf/icse/YatishJTT19} was employed as a benchmark for comparing prior XAI techniques targeting software defect prediction \cite{DBLP:journals/tse/JiarpakdeeTDG22,DBLP:conf/wcre/LeeL23}.
+Additionally, the dataset released by Yatish et al. \cite{DBLP:conf/icse/YatishJTT19} was employed for benchmarking prior XAI techniques targeting defect prediction models \cite{DBLP:journals/tse/JiarpakdeeTDG22,DBLP:conf/wcre/LeeL23}.

-\subsection{RQ\texorpdfstring{$_{3c}$}:: What evaluation metrics are employed to measure XAI4SE approaches?}
+\subsection{RQ\texorpdfstring{$_{3c}$}:: What Evaluation Metrics Are Employed to Measure XAI4SE Approaches?}